MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 #### Realtime web services

 The standard web services published with R Server offers fast execution and scoring of arbitrary R code and R models by default.
 Starting in R Server 9.1, you can also publish models as `Realtime` web services on Windows platforms.
 These `Realtime` web services offer lower latency and better load so you can get results faster and score more models in parallel.
-The improved performance boost you experience when consuming on of these `Realtime` web service is due to the fact that:
+The improved performance boost you experience when consuming on of these `Realtime` web services is due to the fact that there is:
-   + No need for an R session with these supported model types; therefore, no additional resources or time is spent spinning up an R session for each call.
+   + No need to create an R session when consuming these supported model types; therefore, no additional resources or time is spent spinning up an R session for each call.

    + No need to reload a model for subsequent calls once it's loaded into memory

 To publish a `Realtime` web service, you must:
-  + Be on a Windows platform (additional platforms in future releases); the resulting web service can be consumed on any platforms
+  + Publish from a Windows platform (additional platforms in future releases); the resulting web service can be consumed on any platforms
-  + Specify `serviceType = Realtime`
+  + Specify the argument `serviceType = Realtime`
   + Have a supported model object.
 Only a limited number of model types and scoring functions are supported.
 For a list of prediction functions supported in this release, see @@Supported Prediction Functions.  <Link to Jeannine's real-time overview @@LINK COMING LATER>
   + Leave code, inputs, or outputs undefined since it takes a data.frame as input and output by default.